Middle Eastern Cookery Class Recipes

 Khobz Flatbread

-- 600g strong white bread flour (plus extra for dusting)
+- 300 g Strong white bread flour plus extra for dusting

 - Pour the water into a mixing bowl and stir in the yeast until dissolved.